Shay's Trillium

 Lily family (Liliaceae)

-Cultivation: Dappled sunlight underneath trees (light shade), mesic levels of moisture, and rich loamy soil with abundant organic matter are the usual growing conditions.
+Cultivation: This plant prefers dappled sunlight to medium shade, mesic levels of moisture, and rich loamy soil with decaying leaf litter.
 Like other Trillium spp.
-(Trilliums), this species is slow to develop.
+(Trilliums), this species is slow to develop because of the short period of active growth during the spring.
 The foliage persists until about the middle of summer.

-Faunal Associations: The pollinators of the flowers appear to be unknown.
-The caterpillars of the moth Euplexia benesimilis (American Angle Shades) feed on the foliage of Trilliums.
-The White-Tailed Deer is very fond of the foliage of Trilliums.
-The seeds can pass through the digestive tract of these animals and germinate in new locations.
-Ants also help to distribute the seeds.
+Faunal Associations: The pollinators of the yellow flowers are unknown.
+Caterpillars of the polyphagous moths Clepsis melaleucana (Black-patched Clepsis) and Euplexia benesimilis (American Angle Shades) feed on trilliums (Covell, 1984/2005).
+Because of their food appendages, the seeds are distributed to new locations by ants.
+White-tailed Deer are very fond of the foliage and flowers of trilliums as a source of food.
+Their seeds can pass through the digestive tract of these animals and germinate in new locations (Vellend et al., 2003).
+However, too many deer can cause populations of trilliums to decline because of excessive browsing.

-Comments: Shay's Trillium is a rare form of the common Trillium recurvatum (Prairie Trillium).
-The typical form of this species has brownish purple flowers, black anthers, and leaves that are often mottled with different shades of green.
-Another form of the Prairie Trillium that occurs occasionally across the state, Trillium recurvatum lutescens, has yellow flowers like Shay's Trillium.
-However, Trillium recurvatum lutescens has black or purple anthers, while Shay's Trillium has yellow anthers.
-These three forms of the Prairie Trillium differ from other Trillium spp. in Illinois by the following set of characteristics: 1) their flowers are sessile, 2) their leaves have petioles, 3) their sepals hang downward, and 4) their petals are yellow or brownish purple.
-Other Trillium spp. have flowers on short stalks, or their leaves are sessile, or their sepals spread horizontally, or their petals are white.
+Comments: Shay's Trillium (Trillium recurvatum shayii) is a rare form of the common Prairie Trillium (Trillium recurvatum).
+The typical form of this species has maroon flowers and black anthers.
+Another uncommon form of the Prairie Trillium that occurs within the state, Trillium recurvatum lutescens, has yellow flowers like Shay's Trillium, however its anthers are black or purple.
+In contrast, Shay's Trillium has yellow anthers.
+All three forms of this trillium usually have leaves that are mottled in different shades of green, however, plants with solid green leaves also occur.
+Regardless of its form, the Prairie Trillium differs from other trilliums in Illinois by the following set of characteristics: 1) its flowers are sessile, 2) its leaves have petioles, 3) its sepals hang downward, and 4) its petals are yellow or maroon.
+Other trilliums have flowers on short stalks, or their leaves are sessile, or their sepals are spreading to ascending, or their petals are white.

 Return